 Action Needed

-Urge your Members of Congress to develop a bipartisan solution that guarantees direct and consistent funding for locally owned roads and bridges in the next highway reauthorization without the necessity for counties to compete amongst ourselves and with our city and state partners.
+Urge your Members of Congress to develop a bipartisan solution that guarantees direct and consistent funding for locally owned roads and bridges without the necessity for counties to compete amongst ourselves and with our city and state partners when the Bipartisan Infrastructure Law (BIL/P.L.
+117-58) expires in Fiscal Year (FY) 2026.

 Background

 Traditionally, federal highway reauthorizations apportion roughly 90 percent of federal highway funds directly to state departments of transportation (DOTs) via formulas.
-Counties must compete amongst ourselves, with other local governments, and with state DOTs who are often additionally eligible for grant programs, for the competitive opportunities available in the remaining 10 percent.
+Counties must compete amongst ourselves, with other local governments and state DOTs, and others for the funding opportunities available in the remaining 10 percent.

-The next highway reauthorization will allow Congress to address this inequity and renew other programs critical to county-supported surface transportation systems.
+In FY 2026, Congress will have the opportunity to address this inequity and renew other programs critical to county-supported surface transportation systems in the next highway reauthorization.

 Key Talking Points

-• Counties own, operate and maintain 44 percent of public road miles and 38 percent of bridges – more than any other level of government.
+• Counties own, operate and maintain 44 percent of public road miles – more than any other level of government – and 38 percent of bridges.

 • Despite our vast infrastructure responsibilities, counties are significantly under awarded in USDOT’s competitive programs in comparison to our city and state partners.